DanmarksAdresser/dawa-autocomplete2/README.md

  - `baseUrl`: URL to DAWA, defaults to `https://dawa.aws.dk`.
  - `adgangsadresserOnly`: The user enters an access address, not a complete address with floor/suite.
 Defaults to `false`.
  - `fuzzy`: Whether fuzzy searching is enabled, defaults to `true`.
  - `params`: A JavaScript object containing any additional parameters to send to DAWA, e.g. `{kommunekode: "101"}`.
+Any parameter supported by the API can be specified.
+Please see check the [API docs](https://dawa.aws.dk/autocompletedok) for further information:
  - `stormodtagerpostnumre`: Whether "stormodtagerpostnumre" will be displayed in suggestions.
 Defaults to `true`.
  - `minLength`: Number of characters which must be entered before any suggestions is displayed.
 Defaults to `2`.
  - `multiline`: Display address suggestions on multiple lines.
 Default `false`.